ertis-research/kafka-ml/README.md

 In this repository you can find files to build Kafka-ML in a simple way.
 These are [_Build_Kafka_ML.sh_](Build_Kafka_ML.sh) and [_Build_Kafka_ML.bat_](Build_Kafka_ML.bat) for Linux and Windows respectively.

-It is possible that in the case of Windows there may be dependencies, since commands that do not exist in Windows base are used.
-The use of [Gow](https://github.com/bmatzelle/gow) is recommended to solve this.

 In case you want to build Kafka-ML in a fast way, run the following script commands depending of your OS:

 ```bash